gourteacher/android_course_questions/README.md

     - Complete it so that the user can switch to HelpFragment

 - TODO 2:
-    - Add an CatFragment that displays:
+    - Add a CatFragment that displays:
     - 1. The text "Cat Fragment" in a TextView.
     - 2. An image view below the TextView with a Cat image.
     - There is a cat image in res/drawable